adbecker/tsiR/README.md

 plotdata(MoldMeas)
 ```

 Note that while there are some small case counts, there are essentially only outbreaks every year or two.
-These epidemics cannot be predicted fully forward, but rather must be done epidemic ahead (Caudron et al 2015).
+These epidemics cannot be predicted fully forward, but rather must be done epidemic-ahead (Caudron et al 2015).
 In order to do this, a threshold parameter must be set which indicts when a new epidemic has been sparked.
 This can be accomplished using the ```maxthreshold``` function, which maximizes the Rsq fit.
-Epidemic ahead predictions can then be accomplished using the ```break``` command in the ```runtsir``` function.
+Epidemic-ahead predictions can then be accomplished using the ```break``` command in the ```runtsir``` function.
 Alternatively, the threshold paramter can be set to any integer without being maximized.

 First, parameter estimates must be acquired using either ```estpars``` or ```mcmcestpars```.
 While not necessary, here we fix ```alpha = 0.97```.
 The average number of susceptibles can be fixed the same way, i.e. ```sbar = ```.